Neural-Systems-at-UIO/nutil/docs/Ilastik.rst

 Yates SC, Groeneboom NE, Coello C, Lichtenthaler SF, Kuhn P-H, Demuth H-U, Hartlage-Rübsamen M, Roßner S, Leergaard T, Kreshuk A, Puchades MA and Bjaalie JG (2019) QUINT: Workflow for Quantification and Spatial Analysis of Features in Histological Images From Rodent Brain.
 Front.
 Neuroinform.
 13:75. doi: 10.3389/fninf.2019.00075.

-**Contact us**

-* For use of ilastik in relation to QUINT: https://github.com/Neural-Systems-at-UIO/nutil/issues

-* Other ilastik issues may be reported here and will be directed to the ilastik team: https://github.com/ilastik/ilastik/issues

 .. |image1| image:: 2e9537b09637491fa83410e3e364d5c5/media/image1.png